 This page describes how to install OpenSensorHub (OSH for short) binary release so you can test it on your own platform.
 The process is actually really easy thanks to the use of embedded Jetty, so it should not take you more than 5 minutes to get a running OSH instance on your machine.
 (NOTE: Installation on Android phones and tablets is through a separate APK file).

-In order for OSH to run, you will need a working installation of Java JDK 7.
+In order for OSH 1.3.x to run, you will need a working installation of Java JDK 7 or 8.

 On Linux, we have successfully tested SensorHub with both OpenJDK and Oracle JDK.

-- First download the latest OSH binary release (both 'core' and 'sensors' zip files) from our GitHub Release Page
+- First download the latest OSH binary release (osh-base-install-***.zip) from our GitHub Release Page

-- Unzip both files to a directory of your choice
+- Unzip it to a directory of your choice

 - Execute the